friflo/Friflo.Json.Fliox/Engine/README.md

 New in **3.0.0-preview.1**

 Link relationships enable creating a *reference* from one entity to another.
 This is accomplished by adding a link component to an entity referencing another entity as shown below.
+In SQL terms: A link component contains a *secondary key* referencing an entity by id - the *primary key*.

 This implementation uses a different approach than **flecs** or other C# implementations similar to **flecs**.
 It uses the same data structures and algorithms as used for indexed components described above.